Yadanabon University

 Yadanabon University (ရတနာပုံ တက္ကသိုလ် [jədənàbòʊɰ̃ tɛʔkəθò]) is a public liberal arts and sciences university in Mandalay, Myanmar.
 Located in the outskirts of Mandalay in Amarapura by Taungthaman Lake, the university offers bachelor's and master's degree programs in liberal arts and sciences, mostly to students from Mandalay suburbs and vicinity.

 History

 Yadanabon University was opened in 2000 as Yadanabon College in Amarapura in southern Mandalay to serve students from the city's surround suburbs.
 The move was widely believed to be part of the Burmese military government's plan to disperse university students across many universities and colleges around the country.
 All arts and science universities in Myanmar, attended by the bulk of the university students, were closed down from December 1996 to July 2000, following student demonstrations in Yangon.
 When the universities reopened in 2000, students who would have attended Mandalay University in central Mandalay now have to attend Yadanabon University.

 In 2003, Yadanabon College was "upgraded" to Yadanabon University by the military government.
 The first convocation of the Yadanabon University was held in January 2003.
 The university conferred degrees on 4,148 graduates.

+Yadanabon University Student Union

+Yadanabon University Student Union is founded in 2012 and it is under the umbrella of All Burma Federation of Student Unions.
+Ei Thinzar Maung was also a President of this organization in 2012.
+It also taking part in Student Strike of National Education Law in 2015.
+After this, in 2017 it's separate into two student unions.
+Yadanabon University Student Union (ABFSU) and Yadanabon University Student Union (YDNBUSU).